-On May 9, 2022, the Board approved 4,000,000 shares of the Company's common stock that may be offered or issued under the Quince Therapeutics, Inc. 2022 Inducement Plan (the "2022 Inducement Plan").
-The 2022 Inducement Plan was adopted by the independent members of the Board without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
-In accordance with rule awards under those plans may only be made to an employee who has not previously been an employee or member of the Board or of any board of directors of any parent or subsidiary of the Company, or following a bona fide period of non-employment by the Company or a parent or subsidiary, if he or she is granted such award in connection with his or her commencement of employment with the Company or a subsidiary and such grant is an inducement material to his or her entering into employment with the Company or such subsidiary.
+On May 9, 2022, the Company's Board of Directors approved 4,000,000 shares of common stock that may be offered or issued under the Quince Therapeutics, Inc. 2022 Inducement Plan (the "2022 Inducement Plan").
+The 2022 Inducement Plan was adopted by the independent members of the Board without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules ("Nasdaq Rule 5635(c)(4)").
+In accordance with Nasdaq Rule 5635(c)(4), awards under those plans may only be made to an employee who has not previously been an employee or member of the Board of Directors or of any board of directors of any parent or subsidiary of the Company, or following a bona fide period of non-employment by the Company or a parent or subsidiary, if he or she is granted such award in connection with his or her commencement of employment with the Company or a subsidiary and such grant is an inducement material to his or her entering into employment with the Company or such subsidiary.
 The terms and conditions of the 2022 Inducement Plan are substantially similar to those of the Quince 2019 Plan.